 - Provide substantial pro bono and modest means services to low- and moderate-income Montanans and tribal members

 - Participate in all RIPL programming, including: CLE sessions, roundtables, and mentorship meetings.

 - Form their own independent solo or small firm law practice that operates directly in a rural community or offers remote rural services.

 RIPL offers four different levels of commitment that are designed to meet applicants’ interests and needs.
-Depending on level of commitment, MLSA will offer: a modest startup stipend; free participation in the RIPL program; participation in the program and rental office space at a reduced rate; or access to all CLEs provided through RIPL.
+Depending on level of commitment, MLSA will offer: free participation in the RIPL program; participation in the program and rental office space at a reduced rate; or access to all CLEs provided through RIPL.
 For more information, please download the information and application packet.

 Business Boot Camp.
 The participants first CLE sessions include an intensive one-week program on: rural practice in Montana, access to justice considerations, market analysis, entity selection and formation, law practice management, legal services delivery options, business planning, marketing, and financing, and technology and resources.
 On the final day, participants are prepared to file the paperwork and establish their law practice.

 Continuing Legal Education.
 Participants attend bi-weekly continuing legal education (“CLE”) sessions focused on substantive areas of law, practical skills, and lawyer well-being.